micro/go-micro/README.md

 ## Usage

-Here's how to write a quick Nitro App (complete in-memory including transport)
+Here's how to write a quick Nitro App (completely in-memory including transport)

 ### App